kite-org/kite/docs/plugins/api/plugin-config.md

 })
 ```

 Use `label()` from the same module for menu labels, route titles, and tab labels.
 Page components use `useTranslation()` so their text updates when Kite's language changes.
-See the [Internationalization guide](../i18n) for dictionary structure, binding, and complete examples.
+See the [Internationalization guide](../i18n) for organizing translation files and complete examples.